mayroberts/lcwgs-population-analysis-minus-the-cursing/data-preprocessing.md

                 -R $OUT_DIR/${FILES}fastp_report\

         done
+### Mulitqc - can't enough beautiful things about this program
 Once `fastp` is done, go to the `reports_html` directory where all the individual .html files were output to (/hb/groups/bernardi_lab/may/data/pop_data/lcWGS_data/reports_fastp/html_reports).
 Then,

     module load miniconda3.9